 This happens all the time and it goes something like this, “I feel that I’m a good person and that if you really love me, you would do this for me.”
 This is actually a thought disguised as a feeling!

 Share the actual feeling!
-Feelings are normally expressed in a single word: anger, fear, love, anxiety, neutral, flat, excited, connected, grandiose, etc. Before you speak, take a moment to truly feel into your emotions, and then, once you’ve perceived it, go ahead and describe it with a simple word.
+Feelings are normally expressed in a single word: anger, fear, love, anxiety, neutral, flat, excited, connected, grandiose, etc. Before you speak, take a moment to truly feel into your emotions, and then, once you’ve identified it, go ahead and describe it with a simple word.
 If you feel fear then say, “I feel fear”.
 Above all resist the temptation to go into the story about why you’re feeling what you’re feeling.
 Instead, try to stick to the facts.
 For example, let’s say your boyfriend got home late and you’re feeling scared.
 Try saying, “When you didn’t arrive on time, I felt scared.”
 It takes some practice, but you can do it!

 Mistake #3: You Act them Out!

 It happens all the time.
 Because most of have a tendency to either repress, suppress or escape our feelings, eventually you can’t contain yourself and you end up exploding in anger, sarcasm, or even rage.
-The consequences of acting out your feelings can be very destructive, and push others away from you!
+The consequences of acting out your feelings can be very destructive and push others away!

-Learn to be with your Feelings!
+Learn to embrace and be with your feelings!
 I call this the ‘middle way’, where you don’t repress them, and you don’t act them out.
-You simply give yourself permission to allow them, sit with them, explore them, even letting them speak to you.
-Every feeling is a unit of emotional energy, with tons of information for you.
-Remember, your heart communicates with you through feelings.
-All you have to do is listen for the guidance each feeling brings with it, often times letting you know a particular situation in your life is out of alignment.
+You simply give yourself permission to allow them, sit with them, explore them, and even let them speak to you.
+As I share in my free, three-part video series on How to Achieve Emotional Mastery, every feeling you have is giving you information about both your inner and outer environment.